Burglary vs. Robbery vs. Theft: What’s the Difference in Texas?

 4. Use of threats and physical force.
 While robbery involves the use of threats and/or physical force to steal someone else’s property, burglary and theft can occur without placing the victim in fear of imminent injury or death.

-What is Considered Burglary in Texas?
+What Is Considered Burglary in Texas?

 According to Texas Penal Code § 30.02, a person can face burglary charges when he or she: